Share this Post

-These pipes clog up so easily, and that’s because over time, the rust accumulating inside the pipes makes the passage smaller and smaller, compromising water flow.
-Not only does this mean super-low water pressure, but pipes can clog up so much that they can burst!
+Over time, galvanized pipes corrode and rust.
+The rust that accumulates inside the pipes makes the passages smaller and smaller, which compromises water flow.
+Not only does this mean very low water pressure, but it can also mean clogs so dense or big that pipes can burst.

 They rust from the inside out

-It’s very common that these pipes will rust completely from the inside out.
-They oxidize over time, accumulating over years and years.
-Water that passes through a rusty pipe that hasn’t been turned on for a little while will appear brown or rust colored because of it, and you could end up consuming it.
-According to Joe Bany, a John Moore Plumbing Manager, the general problem that occurs when pipes rust is pinhole leaks.
-Bany said that after the pipes rust from the inside out, they will leak and then seal themselves with more rust.
-Then, it rusts more to the point it does not seal itself back with rust and causes water damage.
-There will be rust or brown spots on the pipe, which are old pinholes that have leaked and sealed, as well as white or calcium spots on new locations.
+Galvanized pipes can rust completely from the inside out.
+Water that passes through a rusty pipe that hasn’t been turned on for a while typically appears brown or rust colored.
+According to Joe Bany, a John Moore Plumbing Manager, pinhole leaks plague rusted pipes.
+After pipes rust from the inside out, they will leak and then seal themselves with more rust, Bany says.
+Then they rust more—to a point where they do not seal back with rust.
+This, of course, causes water damage.
+If you take a look at pipes like these you’ll see rust or brown spots on the pipe, which are old pinholes that have leaked and sealed, as well as white or calcium spots on new locations.

-The level that galvanized pipes resist corrosion depends mainly on the kind of zinc coating is used, how thick the coat actually is, and the type of environment.
-According to a report by the U.S General Services Administration, the coating on galvanized iron and steel tends to get corroded by things like acids, strong alkalis and is very sensitive to sulfur acids created by hydrogen sulfide and pollution in urban areas (Hello, Houston!).
+The level at which galvanized pipes resist corrosion depends mainly on several factors, including the kind of zinc coating used, how thick the coat is, and the type of environment the pipes are exposed to.
+According to a report by the U.S. General Services Administration, the coating on galvanized iron and steel can be corroded by acids and strong alkalis and is very sensitive to sulfur acids created by hydrogen sulfide and pollution in urban areas (hello, Houston!).

 Potential lead deposits in your drinking water

-- Complete re-pipe: This is a whole makeover for your pipes.
-Yes, it’s costly, but if your pipes are at near the end of life expectancy, waiting and only fixing minor problems will only rack up those dollar signs even more until it’s too late.
-Talk to a professional to find out if this is right for you.
+This is a whole makeover for your pipes.
+Yes it’s costly, but if your pipes are at or near the end of their life expectancy, it’s best to choose a full replacement before it’s too late.
+As with all of these options, it’s a good idea to talk to a professional to find out which is the right fit for you.

-- Partial re-pipe: This is much quicker and to the point.
-It will stop current issues, like bad leaks.
-Although the cost for this option is much lower than a whole re-pipe, it will cost more in the long run to do this several times.
-On top of that, whenever you break an old galvanized system apart you also break the rust apart inside the pipe and it can feed through the system, causing major issues at fixtures in line with the repair.”
+A partial re-pipe is much quicker.
+It will stop current issues such as bad leaks.
+Although the initial cost for this option is much lower than a whole re-pipe, the long-term cost may be more since you may have to do this several times.
+Additionally, whenever you break an old galvanized system apart you also break the rust inside the pipe.
+The rust can then feed through the system, which can lead to major issues at fixtures in the line with the repair

-- Pinhole patch-up: The easiest and least expensive of all the options.
-This is just a quick patch-up instead of a huge project.
-It stops immediate problems but doesn’t guarantee that they won’t reappear, and according is only going to buy you time to find a long-term solution.
-Think of this immediate fix as a band-aid, you haven’t repaired anything and have only bought yourself some time to address the real issue–replacement of your pipes.
+This is the least invasive and most cost effective of all the options.
+A patch up stops immediate problems, but doesn’t guarantee they won’t reappear.
+This is a short-term option and can buy you some time to plan for a long-term solution.
+Think of this immediate fix as a bandage: You haven’t repaired anything and have only bought yourself some time to address the real issue.

-It can be easy to forget that our pipes need attention too since they aren’t visible to us on a day-to-day basis, but knowing the potential problems that your galvanized pipes can cause is the first preventative measure you can take.
+It can be easy to forget our pipes need attention, but knowing the potential problems your galvanized pipes can cause is the first step in protecting and maintaining your home.